kinit-sk/tiktok-algorithmic-audit-reproducibility/README.md

 ## Key Features

 1. **Parallel Execution**
-   - Runs multiple TikTok scraping instances simultaneously
+   - Runs multiple TikTok scraping instances simultaneously - we tested up to 4 instances at the same time
    - Each instance has its own configuration and scenario
-   - Configurable delay between instance starts
+   - Configurable delay between instance starts - to deal with issues during logging manually if necessary

 2. **Scenario-Based Configuration**
-   - Each scenario has its own proxy settings
+   - Each scenario has its own proxy settings - we used [webshare](https://webshare.io/) proxies
    - User-specific settings for each scenario
    - Flexible configuration of interaction behaviors